 Roong Aroon Hot Springs

-Roong Aroon hot springs in Chiang Mai is a good place to kick back and relax.
-The resorts are about 5 km away from the Muang on Cave and is a good 15-minute drive down the picturesque roads.
+The Roong Aroon hot springs in Chiang Mai are a good place to kick back and relax.
+Set in a resort, they are about 5 km away from the Muang On Cave and a good 15-minute drive down the picturesque roads.

 Muang On Cave + Wat Doi Photiyan

-Less than an hours drive from Chiang Mai, the next stop on the San Kamphaeng Loop is the Muang on Caves.
-Thailand is famous for its caves and this one is one of the must-visit caves in the country.
+Less than an hours drive from Chiang Mai, the next stop on the San Kamphaeng Loop is the Muang On Caves.
+Thailand is famous for its caves and this is one of the must-visit caves in the country.

-The highlight of the entire cave experience is the reclining Buddha statue inside it, but along the way, there are a lot of inscriptions and drawings on the walls that date back to centuries before.
+The highlight of the entire cave experience is the Reclining Buddha statue inside, but along the way, there are a lot of inscriptions and drawings on the walls that date back to centuries before.
 Thailand has always been known for its caves and this particular one was used as a safe-haven during the Burmese invasion and is home to a lot of history.

-The entrance of the cave is about 180 steps away from the car parking, to get to which tourists have to climb the Naga Serpent staircase.
-Being a cave, it has been lit up with fluorescent lights all over, that accentuate the face of the cavern and all its stalactites and stalagmites formations.
+The entrance of the cave is about 180 steps up the Naga Serpent staircase that tourists have to climb from the car park to reach the top.
+Being a cave, it has been lit up with fluorescent lights all over, this accentuates the face of the cavern and all its stalactites and stalagmites formations.

 There is no need to worry about having to crouch down to get through the cave as the cave is quite big on its own, however, make sure that the paths you take are well lit and check with the people there before wandering off into any tall caverns.
-Muang on Cave is a must visit and is a day-long trip when combined with the hot springs nearby, which, incidentally, is the next stop on the San Kamphaeng Loop.
+Muang On Cave is a must visit and is a day-long trip when combined with the hot springs nearby.

-The farm is open every day and is also the largest pony farm in all of the Chiang Mai Province.
-And there is no better way to end your round around the San Kamphaeng Loop than to end it with some adorable animals on a picturesque farm.
+The Farm is open every day and is also the largest pony farm in all of the Chiang Mai Province.
+There is no better way to end your trip around the San Kamphaeng Loop than to end it with some adorable animals on a picturesque farm.

 Baan Jang Nak – A Museum of Elephant Wood Carvings

-The last destination on the San Kamphaeng Loop is the Baan Jang Nak.
-It is a museum of elephant wood carvings.
-The museum is about 10 km away from the Dutch Farm in San Kamphaeng and is easily accessible using a motorbike via Route 1317.
+The last destination on the San Kamphaeng Loop is Baan Jang Nak – Museum of Elephant Wood Carvings.
+The Museum is about 10 km away from the Dutch Farm in San Kamphaeng and is easily accessible using a motorbike via Route 1317.

-Baan Jang Nak is a museum that is filled with intricately carved wood, all shaped like elephants.
-The museum itself is set up in a very traditional Thai style, making the entire experience homely and personal.
+Baan Jang Nak is filled with intricately carved elephants, all made by wood.
+The museum itself is set up in a very traditional Thai style house, making the entire experience homely and personal.
 The amount of detail put into each of the carvings is unreal, with even the smallest nuances of an elephant captured on a block of wood.
-The museum is filled with elephants, depicting different acts and once again showcasing just how important and special the elephant and all that it symbolizes is to the Thai people.
+The museum is filled with elephants depicting different acts and once again showcasing just how important and special the elephant and all that it symbolizes is to the Thai people.

 Tips for Tourists in Thailand

-If you are going to be doing a lot of shopping from street vendors and at touristy spots, brush up your bargaining skills and never settle for the first price quoted because five out of six times it will be an exorbitant quote.
+If you are going to be doing a lot of shopping from street vendors in touristy spots, brush up your bargaining skills and never settle for the first price quoted because five out of six times it will be an exorbitant quote.

-When you’re done with the San Kamphaeng Loop, you would’ve seen all the heritage and art culture that the northern parts of Thailand have to offer and will go back with a deeper understanding of the nation’s culture.
-Thailand is an experience like no other, follow the San Kamphaeng Loop and see for yourself!
+When you have finished the San Kamphaeng Loop, you would’ve seen all the heritage and art culture that the northern parts of Thailand have to offer and will go back with a deeper understanding of the nation’s culture.
+Thailand is an experience like no other, follow the San Kamphaeng Loop and see it for yourself!